Severe Oil Production Decline in Persian Gulf Amid Ongoing US-Iran Conflict

 - The Strait of Hormuz remains largely closed, affecting global oil trade.

-- Goldman Sachs reports a significant shortfall in oil production, with a long recovery anticipated.
+- Goldman Sachs reports a shortfall of 14.5 million barrels per day in oil output.

 Takeaway